Minerva Teichert: Early life

 Minerva Teichert was born on August 28, 1888, in Ogden, Utah Territory.
 She was the second of ten children born to Frederick John Kohlhepp, a railroad worker and rancher, and Mary Ella Hickman, a suffragette and pamphleteer.
 Teichert grew up on a ranch in Idaho, taking advantage of her upbringing by sketching horses and ranch life from a young age.
 Her mother gave Teichert her first set of watercolors when she was just four years old.
 For entertainment, she acted out plays and helped her father work on the farm.
 She enjoyed riding her horse, and exploring and sketching scenes from nature.
 Both of her parents supported her creativity and imagination.
 She was named after her maternal grandmother, Minerva Wade Hickman, who was one of the wives of frontier lawman and express rider "Wild Bill" Hickman, and also a descendant of Colonial Governor Thomas Roberts of New Hampshire.

 Teichert's mother was an educated woman, who attended the Sacred Heart Academy in Ogden, Utah, instructed in language, arts, and music.
 She was of English, Scottish, Irish, Welsh, French, Belgian, Spanish, and German ancestry.
 Teichert's father had come from a wealthy German-immigrant Jewish family in Boston, Massachusetts.
 He moved west as a young man in 1878.
 He hunted bison and bear, and worked on ranches near Buffalo, Wyoming, and in the Powder River area.
 He drifted into Utah through Brown's Hole and the Uintah Basin, finally making it to the mining town of Stockton, Utah, southwest of the Salt Lake Valley.
-He was baptized into LDS Church in 1886.
+He was baptized into the LDS Church in 1886.
 Fred and Mary married in 1887, and moved to Pocatello, Idaho, a few years later.
 Fred sustained an eye injury while working in the railroad yards, which required the family to move frequently to various rural communities where they would open and run small shops.
 Due to the lack of schools in the area, Teichert and her siblings were frequently homeschooled, therefore Teichert did not receive a formal primary education.

 She left Idaho at age 14 to be a nursemaid in San Francisco.
 It was in San Francisco that she saw an art museum for the first time.
 She also took some classes at the Mark Hopkins Art School.
 She returned home, and after graduating from Pocatello High School, she taught in Idaho to earn money to travel east.